into your inbox

 No, but he came awfully close in 2021.
 After winning the Australian Open, French Open and Wimbledon, Novak Djokovic got to within one win of joining Rod Laver (1962 and 1969) and Don Budge (1938) as the only men to win all four majors in the same year.

 But his quest for history – and a record 21st Grand Slam title ended when he was beaten in straight sets by Daniil Medvedev in the final.

-Novak Djokovic has won 20 Grand Slam titles.
+Novak Djokovic has won 21 Grand Slam titles.
 The Serb has won more titles at the Australian Open than any other player.
 He owns nine titles in Melbourne and is 18-0 combined in semi-finals and finals at Melbourne Park.
-The Serb is also a ringer on the Wimbledon grass, where has now won six titles.
+The Serb is also a ringer on the Wimbledon grass, where has now won seven titles – the same as his childhood hero Pete Sampras.
 He is the only man to complete the career Grand Slam twice, having done it for a second time by winning Roland-Garros in 2021.

-Djokovic’s 20 Grand Slam titles puts him in a three-way tie atop the all-time men’s singles Grand Slam titles list, with Roger Federer and Rafael Nadal.
-The Serb has won nine Australian Open titles, six Wimbledon crowns, two Roland-Garros and three US Open titles.
-He has also won 86 career titles, including a record 37 Masters 1000 crowns.
+The Serb has won nine Australian Open titles, seven Wimbledon crowns, two Roland-Garros and three US Open titles.
+He has also won 88 career titles, including a record 37 Masters 1000 crowns.

 Djokovic has also broken the all-time ATP record for weeks at No 1, earlier held by Roger Federer at 310 weeks.
 Djokovic spent his 311th week as world No 1 in March 2021.
-As of November 1, 2021, Djokovic has spent 345 weeks at the No. 1 spot.
+As of May 16, 2022, Djokovic has spent a record 370 weeks as the No 1.